 Each team has 18 students on the rope as "pullers" and another 18 acting as guides and morale boosters, or "moralers."
 The freshmen are coached by the junior class while the sophomores are instructed by the seniors.
 The coaching arrangement also leads to a rivalry between the even-year and odd-year classes.

-This year's Pull will pit members of the Classes of 2012 (sophomores) and 2013 (freshmen) against one another.
-The sophomores will be on the north side of the river (nearest Lakewood Boulevard) and the freshmen will be on the south side of the river (nearest M-21/Chicago Drive).
+This year's Pull will pit members of the Classes of 2014 (sophomores) and 2015 (freshmen) against one another.
+The freshman Class of 2015 will be on the north side of the river (nearest Lakewood Boulevard) and the sophomore Class of 2014 will be on the south side of the river (nearest M-21/Chicago Drive).

-The Class of '11, which will be coaching the freshmen, won last year's Pull, held on Saturday, Sept.
-27. The class had also won as freshmen, the first class since the Class of 2000 to win both years.
+The junior Class of '13, which will be coaching the freshmen, won last year's Pull, held on Saturday, Sept.
+25. The senior Class of 2012, which will be coaching the sophomores, won in 2009.